os-fpga/1st-CLaaS/README.md

 You can build on your F1 instance, but building takes a long time, and its cheaper to build on a machine that does not have the FPGA.

-Provision a build instance as you did the F1 Instance, but use instance type "c4.4xlarge" (as recommended by Amazon, or we have found "c4.2xlarge" to suffice, though it's slower). `ssh` into this instance.
+Provision a Build Instance as you did the F1 Instance, but use instance type "c4.4xlarge" (as recommended by Amazon, or we have found "c4.2xlarge" to suffice, though it's slower). `ssh` into this instance.
 It wouldn't hurt to open port 8888 on this instance as well in case you want to test on this instance without the FPGA.

 # One-Time Instance Setup